the-crypt-keeper/tldw/README.md

     - **Storage of all the above into a SQLite DB, with search(name/content/author/URL/keyword), tagging, and export functionality.**
     - **Search across all the content you've ingested, and review or modify it using SQLite FTS5 Search.**
       - Ability to tag content with keywords, and search across those tags.
+      - Now also RAG support for search, so you can ask questions about the content you've ingested.
+(BM25+Vector Embeddings using FTS5 and ChromaDB)
     - **Chat with an LLM about the content you've ingested, or ask questions about it.
 (Multiple APIs Supported, 15 total)**
       - **APIs Supported:**
         - **Commercial:** OpenAI / Anthropic / Cohere / DeepSeek / Groq / Mistral / OpenRouter / HuggingFace;